tonivade/purefun/README.md

 ### Future

 This is an experimental implementation of Future.
-Computations are executed in another thread inmediatelly.
+Computations are executed in another thread inmediatelly (since version 5.0 de default executor is a virtual thread per task executor).

 ```java
 Future<String> future = Future.success("Hello world!");